-(Wark One) OUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF ☑ 1934 · / For the quarterly period en ded March 31, 2012 ; OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF □ 1934 . , For the transition period fr om to Commission file number: 1-32 1158 R GEOGLOBAL RES (Exact name of registrant as specified in its charter) Dela (Cutto and the citation of 33-0464753 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) Suite #200, 625 - 4 Avenue SW, Calgary, Alberta Canada T2P 0K2 (Addre ss of principal executive offices) (Zip Code) D a sistua udla dallambana musuban in abadin a a 1 402 777 0250 Registra nt's telephone number, including a rea code: +1 403-777-9250 Securities Exchange Act of 193 34 during the preceding 12 months reports required to be filed by Section 13 or 15(d) of the (or for such shorter period that the registrant was required to ch filing requirements for the past 90 days.
-YES ☑ NO □ Interactive Data File required d to be submitted and posted pursu etronically and posted on its corporate website, if any, every ant to Rule 405 of Regulation S-T during the preceding 12 nt was required to submit and post such files).
-YES ☑ NO □ rated filer, an accelerated filer, a non-accelerated filer or a d large accelerated filer" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer N on-accelerated filer Smaller reporting company Indicate by check mark v whether the registrant is a shell cor npany (as defined in Rule 12b-2 of the Exchange Act).
-YES □ NO ☑ The number of share es outstanding of the registrant's co ommon stock as of May 11, 2012 was 134,490,051
+OLIA DEEDI W DEDODE DUDGUANE EO GECETON 12 OD 17/D OF THE GEOLIDITIES EVOLVANCE ACT OF 1024 $\overline{\checkmark}$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(D For the quarterly period ended June 30, 2012 ;) OF THE SECURITIES EXCHANGE ACT OF 1934 OR For the quarterry period ended June 30, 2012, OK TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Coı mmission file number: 1-32158 CR GEOGLOBAL RESOURCE (Exact name of registrant as specific ied in its charter) Delaware 33-0464753 (5 State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.)

+Suite #200, 625 - 4 Avenue SW, Calgary, Alberta, Can (Address of principal executive offices) (Zip Code) Designant's telephone number including once on da.
+1 402 777 0250 Registrant's telephone number, including area con de: +1 403-777-9250 Se Indicate by check mark whether the registrant (1) has filed all report curities Exchange Act of 1934 during the preceding 12 months (or for file such reports), and (2) has been subject to such fili r such shorter period that the registrant was required to YES ☑ NO □ 1636 110 🗖 ndicate by check mark whether the registrant has submitted electronic Interactive Data File required to be submitted and posted pursuant to months (or for such shorter period that the registrant was Rule 405 of Regulation S-T during the preceding 12 YES ☑ NO □ sm Indicate by check mark whether the registrant is a large accelerated faller reporting company.
+See definition of "accelerated filer and large La rge accelerated filer Accelerated filer Non-acc relerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES □ NO ☑

+The number of shares outstanding of the registrant's common s stock as of August 10, 2012 was 138,343,051.